The 5 Best Electric Barbecue Grills: My Hands-On Review for 2026

 My Personal Experience (E-E-A-T)

 The Ninja Woodfire isn’t just a grill; it’s a new category.
 It’s an electric grill, a high-heat air fryer, and… a real pellet smoker?
 I was deeply skeptical.
 An electric grill that makes *real* smoke?
 Impossible.
+But Ninja proved me wrong in the most spectacular way.

 What I Love